Dog diarrhoea: When should you talk to your vet about runny poop?

 How long does dog diarrhoea last?

 How long is a piece of string!
 Most cases of diarrhoea should start to resolve within 1-3 days with appropriate treatment, such as a gastrointestinal prescribed diet.
-However, in some cases dog diarrhoea can last much longer, and even become ‘chronic’, lasting for weeks or months.
-It really depends on the cause, and there are lots of causes!
+However, in some cases dog diarrhoea can last much longer, and even become ‘"chronic".
+It could last for weeks or months.
+It really depends on the cause, and there are lots of causes.

 Is runny poop a serious problem for dogs?